deejaygraham/sketchnoting-for-developers/draft.md

 Jeannel King
 biggest of information radiators

+Rachel Smith - lets group see their work, see connections, big picture and trends (information radiator)

 and on back into history - cave paintings and leonardo.
+-->

 # Examples
 Rohde - pictures